-Although not defined by statute, the phrase mergers and acquisitions (M&A) is used in Canada to describe combinations of business enterprises by means of an acquisition or other combination technique, such as an amalgamation that is allowed under applicable corporate law.
-A merger or acquisition involving shares of a Canadian company or its assets can be completed in a number of ways, depending on the type of consideration to be paid, tax and financings considerations, and corporate law and regulatory issues.
+Although not defined by statute, the phrase ‘mergers and acquisitions’ (M&A) is used in Canada to describe combinations of business enterprises by means of an acquisition or other combination technique, such as an amalgamation, that is allowed under applicable corporate law.
+A merger or acquisition involving shares of a Canadian company or its assets can be completed in a number of ways, depending on the type of consideration to be paid, tax and financing considerations, as well as corporate law and regulatory issues.

 The M&A market in Canada has maintained steady, slow growth.
-Since the last edition of this chapter, tax developments relating to M&A have been limited.
-This chapter begins with an overview of recent developments in the Canadian tax environment for M&A, and proceeds by addressing the principal issues that face prospective purchasers of Canadian companies and their assets.
+Since the last edition of this report, tax developments relating to M&A have been limited.
+This report begins with an overview of recent developments in the Canadian tax environment for M&A and then addresses the principal issues that face prospective purchasers of Canadian companies and their assets.

 Foreign affiliate dumping rules

-- debt owed by partnerships (with a Canadian resident) is now considered for purposes of the thin capitalization rules
+- Debt owed by partnerships (with a Canadian resident member) is now considered for purposes of the thin capitalization rules.

-- disallowed excess interest expense is treated as a deemed dividend subject to withholding tax.
+- Disallowed excess interest expense is treated as a deemed dividend subject to WHT.

-In 2013, the federal budget proposed to further broaden the thin capitalization rules to apply to Canadian resident trusts and certain non-resident corporations and non-resident trusts that carry on business in Canada, as well as partnerships where one of the aforementioned entities is a partner.
-These changes have since been enacted and generally apply for taxation years after 2013.
+- The rules were extended to Canadian resident trusts and certain non-resident corporations and non-resident trusts that carry on business in Canada, as well as partnerships where one of the aforementioned entities is a partner.

 Corporate loss trading

-In March 2013, proposed legislative measures were introduced to further restrict the trading of tax attributes among arm’s length persons.
+In March 2013, measures were introduced to further restrict the trading of tax attributes among arm’s length persons.
 The ‘attribute trading restriction’ is an anti-avoidance rule that supports the existing loss restriction rules that apply on the acquisition of control of a corporation.
 Under the new rules, an acquisition of control is deemed to occur where a person (or group of persons), without otherwise acquiring control of the corporation, acquires shares of a corporation that have more than 75 percent of the fair market value of all the shares of the corporation, where it is reasonable to conclude that one of the main reasons for not acquiring control was to avoid any of the restrictions that would have been imposed on the corporation’s tax attributes.
-These rules apply to a corporation the shares of the capital stock of which are acquired on or after 21 March 2013 unless the shares are acquired as part of a transaction that the parties are obligated to complete pursuant to a written agreement entered into before 21 March 2013.

-The 2013 budget also proposed to extend the loss streaming and related acquisition of control rules to trusts where there is a ‘loss restriction event’.
+At the same time, rules were introduced to extend the loss streaming and related acquisition of control rules to trusts where there is a ‘loss restriction event’.
 A ‘loss restriction event’ occurs when a person or partnership becomes a majority-interest beneficiary of the trust or a group of persons becomes a majority-interest group of beneficiaries of the trust.
-The proposed changes have been enacted and generally apply to transactions occurring after 20 March 2013.

-On 26 June 2013, amendments to the upstream loan rules took effect.
 These rules generally require an income inclusion in Canada where a foreign affiliate (or a partnership of which a foreign affiliate is a member) of a Canadian taxpayer (Canco) makes a loan to a person (or partnership) that is a ‘specified debtor’ in respect of Canco, and the loan remains outstanding for more than 2 years.
-Revised coming into force measures provide grandfathered loans with a five-year repayment period.
-The loan then becomes subject to the regular two-year repayment period, and must be repaid by 19 august 2016 to avoid being subject to the new rules.
+Recently revised coming-into-force measures provide grandfathered loans with a 5-year repayment period.
+The loan then becomes subject to the 2-year repayment period, so grandfathered loans generally must be repaid by 19 August 2016 to avoid being subject to the new rules.